 Although this calculation system has worked fairly well, it is still not completely accurate, and scientists are looking for a way to regulate Leap Years better in the future.

-Leap Years were first introduced in the Julian Calendar, in 45 B.C. .
+Leap Years were introduced in the Julian Calendar, in 45 B.C.
+Julius Caesar employed a mathematician called Sosigenes of Alexandria to address the problem of the drifting calendar, which the Roman empire had also noticed.
+Sosigenes of Alexandria suggested adding an extra day every 4 years to the Julian Calendar.
 The calendar's only rule for Leap Years was that any year divisible by four was a Leap Year.
-This created too many Leap Years, and every 128 years the calendar would drift 1 day from the astronomical seasons.
+This overcorrected the problem, and created too many Leap Years; every 128 years, the calendar would drift 1 day from the astronomical seasons.

-In 1582, the Gregorian Calendar was introduced, some days were skipped from the Julian Calendar, and a new formula was created to calculate Leap Years.
+In 1582, the Gregorian Calendar was introduced, named after Pope Gregory XIII who was responsible for introducing the reforms. some days were skipped from the Julian Calendar, and a new formula was created to calculate Leap Years.
 This realigned our calendar with the seasons.

 Leap Year Facts and Traditions

-- The chances of being born on a Leap Day are of 1 in 1,500.
+The chances of being born on a Leap Day are 1 in 1,500.
 There are currently around 190,000 people in the United States whose birthday is on February 29.

 - However, in some cultures, it is bad luck to get married on a Leap Year.